wenzaca/SmartGarden/README.md

 - Change logs from print to the Logger Library.
 - Update queries to return the latest data not per data.
 - Create new tables for Watering and Fans status.
+- Add new sensor readings methods
+- Split script from server